yolo-mpd

 bpmhelper.sh

-Uses the bpm-tools package, which analyzes BPM quite nicely on linux, but then writes tags that overwrite album and genre tags.
-So this wrapper uses eyeD3 to determine if a BPM is already written, then analyzes the file, then uses eyeD3 to do the writing to the file.
+Uses the bpm-tag package, which analyzes BPM quite nicely on linux, but doesn’t preserve the file date.
+So this wrapper uses eyeD3 to determine if a BPM is already written, then if not, analyzes the file, then uses eyeD3 to do the writing to the file.
 I already have eyeD3 for the album art script; a solution that does not rely on that dependency can be found at bpmwrap.

-bpm-tools outputs error messages if you do not have id3v2 and sox with mp3 headers already installed and thus makes the script fail.
-You can either tweak the script or install the packages sox, libsox-fmt-mp3, and id3v2.
+bpm-tag outputs error messages if you do not have id3v2 already installed and thus makes the script fail.
+Install the debian package id3v2.

 Accepts two command line arguments (optional)